Sids2k-Shravan-3501/Dash-Recommender/README.md

 # Dash Recommender

 ## About
-Dash Recommender takes an input of user names, `dash` names and the corrosponding rating.
+Dash Recommender takes an input of user names, `dash` names and the corresponding rating.
 It then trains feature vectors for each user and `dash` using collaborative filtering techniques.
 And then one can find the top _x_ `dashes` for a given user or predict what that user would rate the `dash`.

 In the given sample input, we are able to achieve 75% accuracy and reach a mean_squared_loss of 0.05.
 This number is bound to increase in more exhaustive datasets.